jsmithdev/replace-sf-promo/README.md

 ## 👩‍💻 Development

+> I see all or most customizations happening to the `app` lwc located at [src/modules/main/app/app.html](src/modules/main/app/app.html)

 `npm i` to install dependencies

 `npm start` to have webpack serve the app and live reload to see your changes locally/automatically